sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

 If you are more comfortable working with the GCP web interface, that is perfectly fine, but the following process should do the trick

 **NOTE:** for any of the following commands `$PROJECT_ID` would need to be replaced with your GCP project id.
-I also like to explicitly pass the project ID into the commands to ensure they are executed in the correct location (Just in case I happened to have changed my default project configuration)
+I also like to explicitly pass the project ID into the commands to ensure they are executed in the correct location (Just in case I happened to have changed my default project configuration).

+                export PROJECT_ID=my-awesome-project-1234

 #### 1) Enable billing for the project
 Even though the resources used here are included in the free tier, Google requires having a payment method on file.
 This is the one step I recommend doing via the console as the command line command is [still in alpha](https://cloud.google.com/sdk/gcloud/reference/alpha/billing):